Bayesian Inference of Spreading Processes on Networks: Data generation

 \subsection{Synthetic networks}

 The topology of social and contact networks can be significantly different and epidemic spreading processes are usually sensitive to the topology of the network.
-To study our inference scheme on different types of networks, we generated synthetic networks using the \ba (BA) and the \er (ER) models, where in each case the networks had 100 nodes.
-Though the inference is more computationally expensive for larger networks, the difficulty of inference is affected by the number of infected nodes at time $\obsendtime$, which depends only on the degree distribution of the network.
-Hence, to investigate the performance of the inference framework, we consider synthetic networks of relatively small size of 100 nodes and larger empirical networks.
+To study our inference scheme on different types of networks, we generated synthetic networks using the \ba (BA) \cite{barabasi1999emergence} and the \er (ER) \cite{erdos1959random} models, where in each case the networks have 100 nodes.
+The difficulty of inference is affected by the number of infected nodes at different times, which depends on several factors, such as network structure, network size, spreading process (including its parameters).
+To make the problem more computationally tractable, we study the inference scheme in details on synthetic networks of relatively small size (100 nodes) and larger empirical networks.
 The BA model is characterized by two parameters, one of which is network size, and we set the other parameter $m=4$, which specifies that each new node gives rise to $m=4$ edges in the network.
-The network is grown from a small seed network by the addition of nodes, one at a time, and the edges are inserted using linear preferential attachment.
+The network is grown from a small seed network by the addition of nodes, one at a time, and the edges are inserted using proportional preferential attachment, meaning they are connected to existing nodes with a probability that is proportional to the degree of already existing nodes \cite{easley2010networks}.
 The ER model is likewise characterized by two parameters, one of which is also network size, and we set the other parameter $p=0.05$, which specifies the probability that any two nodes are connected with an edge, i.e., each dyad (pair of nodes) is associated with an IID Bernoulli random variable.
 We considered both simple and complex contagion processes on networks generated from these models with the following details: